- What is an eCheck?

 - Automate your payments with ACH and Ramp

-Your business likely has to pay multiple vendor invoices each month, so it’s important to understand what payment options are best for your schedule, budget, and security needs.
-That's why it's important to know the difference between eCheck and ACH payments.
+Your business likely processes multiple vendor invoices each month, so it's important to understand your electronic payment options and how they fit into your workflow.
+Many businesses wonder about the difference between eChecks and ACH payments—and the answer might surprise you.

-In this article, we compare eCheck vs. ACH, explain how each works, and help you decide which is the best option for your business.
+In this article, we'll explain what eChecks and ACH payments are, how they relate to each other, and help you decide which approach works best for your business.

 What is an eCheck?